-Originally constructed in the 1880s, Building 246 is home to the Regimental Orientation Program for the 3rd US Infantry Regiment (The Old Guard), the Army’s oldest active-duty infantry unit.
+Originally constructed in 1896, Building 246 is home to the Regimental Orientation Program for the 3rd US Infantry Regiment (The Old Guard), the Army’s oldest active-duty infantry unit.
 The historic building houses incoming soldiers and provides the necessary spaces for the rigorous training essential to The Old Guard’s mission: providing funeral escorts at Arlington National Cemetery and conducting military ceremonies at the White House.

 Last updated more than 25 years ago, Building 246 experienced significant deterioration from continuous heavy use.
 Leaky windows, inadequate insulation, building drafts, and mold impaired indoor quality and comfort.
 EYP’s modernization addressed these challenges, increasing safety and security for the soldiers and improving the indoor environment for training.